Behat/docs/quick_intro.rst

 Quick Intro to Behat
 ====================

 Welcome to Behat!
-Behat is a tool to close `behavior driven development`_ (BDD) communication loop.
+Behat is a tool to close the `behavior driven development`_ (BDD) communication loop.
 BDD is a methodology of developing software through continuous example-based communication between developers and business, which this application supports.
 This communication happens in a form that